meshonline/NSFW-MobileNet/README.md

 # NSFW-MobileNet
 ### Introduction
 You can train your own NSFW model with the 'torchvision.models.mobilenet_v3_small' pretrained model in DDP mode.
+BTW.
+You can use the pre-trained model for free, including any commercial purposes.
 ### How To Train
 1. Create the './checkpoint' subdirectory and the './data/train' subdirectory manually.
 2. Copy your own NSFW dataset to the './data/train' subdirectory, the NSFW dataset should be in several subdirectories, such as 'drawings', 'hentai', 'neutral', 'porn', 'sexy', but they can be any other subdirectories.